terraform-viettelidc/terraform-provider-vcloud/website/docs/d/ip_space.html.markdown

 and private IP addresses by preventing the use of overlapping IP addresses across organizations and organization VDCs.

-IP Spaces require VCD 10.4.1+ with NSX-T.
+IP Spaces require VCLOUD 10.4.1+ with NSX-T.

 ## Example Usage (Private IP Space within an Org)